A PDF version of the plan can be found here.

 - Promote economic development related to military issues in Missouri by fostering the development of defense related industries;

 - Position Missouri to retain its existing military installations and facilities and to acquire additional missions for our military installations;

-- Function as an informative clearinghouse by providing military installation information and recommendations to enhance the military value of Missouri defense installations to the Governor, Legislature, Congressional Delegation, and state and federal government officials;
+- Function as a clearinghouse by providing military installation information and recommendations to enhance the military value of Missouri defense installations to the Governor, General Assembly, Congressional Delegation, and state and federal government officials;

 - Further educate Missourians and public officials on the missions and responsibilities of the Missouri military armed forces and citizen soldiers, and the significance and the crucial economic impact of the military installations and defense industries located in the state;